-Segment Energy consists of Endúr AAK AS (formerly Bergen Group AAK), Endúr Energy

-Solutions AS and the two subsidiaries Endúr Industrier AS and Endúr PMAE AS.
+Segment Energy consists of Endúr AAK AS (formerly Bergen Group AAK), Endúr Energy Solutions AS and the two subsidiaries Endúr Industrier AS and Endúr PMAE AS.

-The main market for this segment includes deliveries connected to the maintenance, modification, installation, fabrication and reconstruction of complex oil and gas installations both onshore and offshore.
+The primary market for this segment includes deliveries connected to maintenance, modification, installation, fabrication and remodeling of complex oil and gas installations both onshore and offshore.
+As of date, much of the activity is related to framework agreements.